-Maximum completion time: Two years.
-Any extension to this period would require a written application from the Head of Department or delegate to the Department Group, in accordance with the funding requirements.
+Maximum completion time: 2 years.
+Any extension to this period would require a written application from the Head of Department or delegate to the Department Group.

 Mahere Ako- Programme Structure

 Programme Matrix

 Use the following table as a guide to the courses in your programme.
 You can find out how many credits each course is worth, and how many credits and courses you need to do to complete your study.